Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 ======

 **2023**
-* **National Scholarship** (My Rank: 1/455, 0.22%, highest honor for undergraduates in China, awarded to top 1% students), at BUPT, by Ministry of Education of China
+* **China National Scholarship** (My Rank: 1/455, 0.22%, highest honor for undergraduates in China, awarded to top 1% students), at BUPT, by Ministry of Education of China
 * **College Scholarship of University of Chinese Academy of Sciences** (only 14 students win this scholarship among 220 recommended postgraduate students), at CASIA, by University of Chinese Academy of Sciences
 * **National Third Prize** of Huawei Information and Communication Technology Competition Nationwide Final (Team Leader)
 * **National Third Prize** of China Robotics and Artificial Intelligence Competition